458 YouTube Flying Videos by Jan

 Pictures

-the day to fly.
+day to fly.
 Almost sunny and no wind.
-I decided to check the still active,
+I decided to check the still active, but

 aftermath.
 I realized on my way east that it might be impossible.
 NOTAM